Data-driven logistics: tips & tricks for warehousing

 It is possible to analyze every piece of data you have, although you don’t necessarily have to do that to be successful in your reporting.
 You don’t need every piece of information about your warehouse for your business in particular.
 You need to ask yourself what information is important for your department.
 In this case, for example, you’ll want to understand how your warehousing processes are running, and how you can further optimize them.

 This important information for your department can be translated into KPIs.
 These KPIs should align to the goals your company set.
 It should be KPIs that really set goals or solves struggles.
-Here are some more tips on choosing the right KPIs.
+Here are some more tips on how to define the right KPIs.

 To help you start off, we made a list of potentially interesting KPIs for warehousing.
 This could give you a good basis to start off with.
 You can expand this with more niche KPIs specifically for your case.